$287,065Average Value$211Average Price per Sq Ft16Homes For Sale

 Public transportation through the James Jackson Parkway

-The Metropolitan Atlanta Rapid Transit Authority has multiple bus stops along Northwest Drive that link the neighborhood to local schools and the Hamilton E. Holmes Station 4 miles south.
-The blue rail line connects to the Five Points Station 5 miles east, which leads to red and gold rail lines that run to the 24-hour Piedmont emergency center 5 miles north.
+The Metropolitan Atlanta Rapid Transit Authority has multiple bus stops along Northwest Drive that link the neighborhood to local schools and the Hamilton E. Holmes Station around 4 miles south.
+The blue rail line connects to the Five Points Station about 5 miles east, which leads to red and gold rail lines that run to the 24-hour Piedmont emergency center roughly 5 miles north.
 It also runs 10 miles south to the Hartsfield-Jackson Atlanta International Airport.

 The Hamilton E. Holmes MARTA station is nearby for easy acces to other parts of Atlanta.